sleepyOwl14/proximax-bc-docs/docs/guides/aggregate-transaction/creating-an-escrow-with-aggregate-bonded-transaction.md

 4. Buyer approves goods or service
 5. Escrow releases payment to the seller

-**How is it applied to Proximax Sirius Chain?**
+**How is it applied to Proximax Sirius-Chain?**

-Normalizing the language into Sirius Chain related concepts:
+Normalizing the language into Sirius-Chain related concepts:

 **contractual arrangement**